-Finding the right coffee for your palate can be a daunting proposition.
-The flavor of coffee changes depending on what type of coffee bean it is, what region it’s from, how it’s processed, how it’s roasted, how it’s ground, and how it’s brewed!
+Finding the right coffee for your palate can be daunting.
+The flavor of coffee changes depending on what type (varietal) of coffee cherry it is, what region it’s from, how it’s processed, how it’s roasted, how it’s ground, and how it’s brewed!
 However, similar roast profiles can have similar characteristics and tastes even though they may be very different beans.

-We offer over 70 different varieties of coffee in 4 different roast levels.
-They are Light, Medium, Medium-Dark, and Dark.
+We offer over 70 different varieties of coffee in four different roast levels.
+They are light, medium, medium-dark, and dark.
 Each roast level allows for different characteristics of that coffee to show through.
 Our highly skilled team of roasters chooses the best roast for the specific coffee to bring out the best flavor profile that coffee can offer.
-This allows for us to give our customers perfectly, freshly roasted coffee at an unbeatable price.
+This allows us to give our customers perfectly roasted coffee at an unbeatable price.

-Light Roast coffee is pale brown in color and has no oil on the surface of the beans.
-This kind of roast preserves more of the coffee’s natural flavors and highlight the beans’ natural acidity, mellow body, and bright floral or fruit flavor.
+Light roast coffee is pale brown in color and has no oil on the surface of the beans.
+This kind of roast preserves more of the coffee’s natural flavors and highlights the beans’ natural acidity, mellow body, and bright floral or fruit flavors.
 This roast allows the coffee’s origin, quality, and unique characteristics to shine through.
-The roasts at the light end of the spectrum, which may also be referred to as a Cinnamon, New England, or Half-City roasts, produce a wide variety of aromas, flavors, and aftertastes.
+The roasts at the light end of the spectrum, which may also be referred to as Cinnamon, New England, or Half-City roasts, produce a wide variety of aromas, flavors, and aftertastes.

 This roast is recommended if you are looking to taste the full complexity of what the coffee bean itself has to offer.
 The lighter body and tasting notes make for a sophisticated and elaborate coffee cup of coffee that allows you to taste all of what that coffee has to offer.

-Dark Roasts such as Full City+, French Roast, or Italian Roast coffee can be very dark brown to black in color and normally have an oily surface on the bean.
+Dark roasts, also known as Full City+, French Roast, or Italian Roast coffee, can be very dark brown to black in color and normally have an oily surface on the bean.
 The darkest roasts leave little of the bean’s original characteristics with the coffee flavor dominated by the roast.
 The darker, deeper tasting notes often result in a bold body with no acidity.

 Roasts for Espresso